 As I mentioned, my goal is to plant my three new seed packs, but I was slowed down because the pump went bad on my original Aerogarden unit.

-I went to the official Aerogarden site and ordered an AeroGarden Replacement Pump (go to the AeroGarden Site, click on "Accessories", and then scroll until you see "Replacement Pump".
+I went to the official Aerogarden site and ordered an AeroGarden Replacement Pump (go to the Accessories section of the AeroGarden site and then click through the pages until you see "Replacement Pump".

 [2014 Update: note that there are two models of replacement pump, depending on the model of Aerogarden you get.
 This is the old replacement pump (model 100623) that fits on the original Aerogarden with 7 pods (now known as "Aerogarden Classic 7"):